-Assignment- diet analysis/healthy eating index
+Assignment- diet analysis/healthy eating index - 13%

-Use the MyPlate pictorial dietary recommendation along with the Healthy Eating Index (HEI) guidelines, evaluate your own diet in terms of diet quality.
-Discuss the degree your diet is consistent with the dietary guidelines represented by the MyPlate and HEI.
-Propose changes to your diet in order to improve your diet quality to be more consistent with the MyPlate and HEI guidelines.
+Use the MyPlate pictorial dietary recommendation to evaluate your own diet in terms of diet quality.
+Discuss the degree your diet is consistent with the dietary guidelines represented by the MyPlate recommendations.
+Propose changes to your diet in order to make it more consistent with the MyPlate recommendations.